by Kara-Leah Grant

 Watershed moment.
 There’s a BIG difference to a life experienced from the mind and a life experienced from the heart.
 And I’d just discovered that it was possible to find a natural way into open-heart living – this was worth pursuing!
 Later, I would feel the same heart-open sensation after a great yoga class or a Kirtan session, and eventually, it would become something that I experienced as a natural way of being.

 For example.
 People talk about how weed induces paranoia.
 From my own experimenting, I would say this isn’t strictly true.
 Weed highlights any insecurities buried in the psyche – fears about what other people think of you mainly.
 Once the insecurities are gone, so too is any paranoia.
-With my powers of observation – the development of the Witness within – I was able to constructively work with weed (or so I thought at the time).
+With orientation to awareness I was able to constructively work with weed.
 When I noticed feelings of paranoia arising, I could sit with them and observe where they started, what thoughts accompanied them, what was truly going on in my psyche underneath, and release it.
+After doing this a number of times, I stopped experiencing paranoia while smoking weed.
+The underlying cause had been dealt with.

 I can’t remember if I started taking mushrooms before or after reading Carlos Castaneda’s books… but I do know his apprenticeship to a shaman and subsequent drug-taking was a big influence on me.
 Who doesn’t want to travel to other realms and learn to use psychic powers?
 I’ve heard quite a few people explain away their drug use in this context;